plumier/plumier/packages/reflect/readme.md

-# Reflect: A JavScript/TypeScript Reflection Library
+# Reflect: A JavaScript/TypeScript Reflection Library

-A reflection library, extracts JavaScript/TypeScript object into an object graph containing object preferences and applied metadata information
+A reflection library that extracts JavaScript/TypeScript object into an object graph containing object preferences and metadata information

 ## Companies Using Reflect